We are a world leader in exploring innovative and novel ways of digitising our 3 million herbarium specimens

 Our specimen data and images can be downloaded for free from the online catalogue, including full resolution TIFFs of specimens.
 All specimen images and data have a CC-0 licence.

-We have now completed the digitisation of the following Geographic regions and Families:
+We have now completed the digitisation of all type specimens, plus the following geographic regions and families:

 - Temperate South America (region 18)